mraiur/SDPN/README.md

 This is a VERY simple page just for you to describe your self with few sentences.

 ## Setup
-1. Copy the config.example.php to config.php and fill your information.
-2. Put your profile picture in information/profile.png
+1. View configuration options from config.default.json and set them in config.json.
+2. Based on the skin/theme you are using put the assets in theme/default/ folder.
+3. You can add a json file to be "exposed" to the ejs themplate or markdown files.
-3. run :
+4. run :

 Use the build version of the CSS ( build ) or build your own.